juniorsundarCasual/TGT/vault/volume-5.chapter-390.md

 "I..."
 Shay-Hade whispered.
 "It just reminded me of home."

-"We can take a detour though your hometown if you want," Rianna offered.
+"We can take a detour through your hometown if you want," Rianna offered.
 "Officially, our dispatch is for an indeterminate amount of time under the Sect Leader's decree.
 We can literally tour the entire Gaea before going back."

 "I don't think that's a good idea.
 We still have to explain our absence to the Elders when we return," Shay-Hade said hesitantly.